simolus3/drift/docs/content/en/docs/Advanced Features/migrations.md

 will be created again.
 Please note that uninstalling is not enough sometimes - Android might have backed up the database file and will re-create it when installing the app again.

-You can also delete and re-create all tables everytime your app is opened, see [this comment](https://github.com/simolus3/moor/issues/188#issuecomment-542682912) on how that can be achieved.
+You can also delete and re-create all tables every time your app is opened, see [this comment](https://github.com/simolus3/moor/issues/188#issuecomment-542682912) on how that can be achieved.